NEW CONCEPT DRIVING SCHOOL COURSE INFORMATION

 Most high schools require successful completion of a driver education course to graduate.
 After successfully

-completing our program, you will receive a letter from our school verifying your completion of the state
+completing our program, you will receive a certificate from our school verifying your completion of the state

 required driver education course work.
-You may present this letter to your high school to receive credit for
+You may present this certificate to your high school to receive credit for